SA/PPS 01.02 - Responsibilities of the Attorney for Students Office

-The purpose of this document is to set forth the authority and limitations of the attorney for Students (AFS) at Texas State University.
-The delineation of these duties will enable the AFS to perform his or her functions more efficiently and will enable students at Texas State to make the best possible use of all legal services provided.
+The purpose of this document is to set forth the responsibilities and limitations of Attorney for Students (AFS) staff at Texas State University.
+The delineation of these duties enables AFS staff to perform their functions more efficiently and will enable students at Texas State to make the best possible use of all legal services provided.

 Specific objectives of this document include:

-to explain the role and function of the AFS;
+to explain the role and function of AFS staff;

-to set forth limitations on the activities of the AFS to conform with policy set forth by The Texas State University System (TSUS) Board of Regents; and
+to set forth limitations on the activities of AFS staff to conform with policy set forth by The Texas State University System (TSUS) Board of Regents; and

-to set forth the qualifications of the AFS;
+to set forth the qualifications of AFS staff.

 RESPONSIBILITIES AND LIMITATIONS

-to advise students of standard legal procedures and of their rights and responsibilities under the law, analyze legal issues and defenses, prepare students for pro se litigation, and to effectively communicate with adverse parties;
+to provide limited scope representation, advise students of standard legal procedures and of their rights and responsibilities under the law, analyze legal issues and defenses, prepare students for pro se litigation, and to effectively communicate with adverse parties;

 to prepare and present programs regarding legal matters that are beneficial to Texas State students;